eleven26/awesome-go-stars/README.md

   - [schema](https://github.com/jgroeneveld/schema) - Quick and easy expression matching for JSON schemas used in requests and responses.
   - [stop-and-go](https://github.com/elgohr/stop-and-go) - Testing helper for concurrency.
   - [testcase](https://github.com/adamluzsi/testcase) - Idiomatic testing framework for Behavior Driven Development.
-  - [testcontainers-go](https://github.com/testcontainers/testcontainers-go) - A Go package that makes it simple to create and clean up container-based dependencies for automated integration/smoke tests.
+  - [testcontainers-go(stars: 2466)](https://github.com/testcontainers/testcontainers-go) - A Go package that makes it simple to create and clean up container-based dependencies for automated integration/smoke tests.
 The clean, easy-to-use API enables developers to programmatically define containers that should be run as part of a test and clean up those resources when the test is done.
   - [testfixtures](https://github.com/go-testfixtures/testfixtures) - A helper for Rails' like test fixtures to test database applications.
   - [Testify](https://github.com/stretchr/testify) - Sacred extension to the standard go testing package.
   - [testmd](https://godoc.org/github.com/tvastar/test/cmd/testmd) - Convert markdown snippets into testable go code.